The General Aviation Capital of the World Is in Kansas.

 Deep OEM Employer Variety

-Wichita's mix of Spirit AeroSystems, Textron Aviation, Bombardier, and dozens of suppliers gives technicians access to multiple employers, specialty segments, and career advancement paths without leaving the city.
+Wichita's mix of Spirit AeroSystems, Textron Aviation, Bombardier, and 200+ tier-one suppliers gives technicians access to multiple employers across commercial, business, and defense aviation without leaving the city.
+This employer density creates career mobility and advancement opportunity that single-company aerospace markets simply cannot match.

 Exceptional Value and Affordable Living